cloudnativetrainings/trainings/container_fundamentals/16_networking/README.md

 # Networking

-In this training you will learn how to make use of docker networks
+In this training, you will learn how to make use of docker networks

 ## List all networks

 Docker has pre-installed networks.
 ```bash
 docker network ls
 ```